Compost ToiletsAugust 17, 2024

 What you will learn

-You will learn about Off the shelf systems from ‘bucket and chuck it’ to more advanced systems , as well as the impacts of urine separation and chamber layout on output quality and quantity.
+We’ll explore the different compost toilets available, from off the shelf systems like ‘bucket and chuck it’ to more advanced systems, as well as the impacts of urine separation and chamber layout on output quality and quantity.

-The course is suitable for anyone with a practical interest in the compost toilet as a waterless soil generating technology, in creating public or private cost-effective low-maintenance amenities in remote locations, or where no other option is available.
+The course is suitable for anyone with a practical interest in the compost toilet as a waterless soil generating technology.
+You’ll leave knowing how to get creating public or private cost-effective low-maintenance amenities in remote locations or where no other option is available.

 Fin is a BSc in Marine Biology and MSc in Human Ecology working on water resources and ecosystem services at CAT since 2011, teaching and developing short courses, lectures, tours and workshops to engage people in a critical enquiry on human – waste – place relations.